kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 **AP: Finally, what message would you like to convey to those who are interested in learning more about SIG Scheduling?**

-**K**: Scheduling is one of the most complicated areas in Kubernetes, and you may find it difficult at first.
+**KN**: Scheduling is one of the most complicated areas in Kubernetes, and you may find it difficult at first.
 But, as I shared earlier, you can find many opportunities for contributions, and many maintainers are willing to help you understand things.
 We know your unique perspective and skills are what makes our open source so powerful :)